Airline Specialist Training Program—more than just flight attendant training.

 Airline and airport operations are an important part of our training.

-In this section of the training, students will develop skills to succeed in the industry through hands-on experience.
+In this section of the training, students will develop skills to succeed in the industry through an interactive in-person experience.

 Some of the subjects taught in this section include: